OzgenKoklu/KitchenChaosNetcode/README.md

 **Step 2)** ServerRPC validates and/or intervenes in a situation related to NetworkObject behaviors, and/or directs it to clientRPC.\
 **Step 3)** ClientRPC provides a visual response, such as triggering an event in local code and/or playing an animation, opening UI.

 In addition to the execution order in MonoBehaviour, special Netcode-specific execution functions such as OnNetworkSpawned should also be taken into account.
-Attention should be paid to where tasks such as event tracking should be performed.\
+Attention should be paid to where tasks such as event tracking should be performed.

-**8)** NetworkVariable<T> for value types, including enums.
+**8.** NetworkVariable<T> for value types, including enums.
 Great for state machine design pattern and holding float timers.
 Comes with its own event .OnValueChanged

-**9)** Usage of Dictionary<TKey, TValue>, for player status registiration.
+**9.** Usage of Dictionary<TKey, TValue>, for player status registiration.

-**10)** Logic that includes clientID's: serverRPCparams, NetworkManager.ClientIDs.
+**10.** Logic that includes clientID's: serverRPCparams, NetworkManager.ClientIDs.

 **Code Snippet 2:** Usage of dictionaries and ClientIds from Assets/Scripts/KitchenGameManager.cs\
 ```csharp